Student Code of Conduct | ser-ninos

 The Principal or other appropriate administrator will determine the duration of a student’s suspension, which cannot exceed three school days.

 A teacher may remove a student from class for an offense for which a student may be suspended.
-A decision to suspend a student is final and may not be appealed.
+The decision to suspend a student is final and may not be appealed.
 A student may be suspended or placed into in-school suspension.
 A student may be suspended or expelled if the student engages in any of the following conduct on school property or while attending a school-sponsored or school-related activity on or off school property:

 • Repeated violations from the list of General Misconduct Violations